 Advanced students may also learn to supervise from an interpersonal-relational psychodynamic perspective in the Clinical Supervision course.
 Students from other theoretical orientations are welcomed and discussion of integrative clinical approaches is encouraged.
 In this course, fourth-year students receive supervision on their supervision of first-year students’ clinical interviews.
 In addition, theories of supervision and clinical, developmental, ethical and personal issues in the teaching and learning of psychotherapy are discussed.
 Students are encouraged to present the dilemmas, successes and problems in their own supervisory experiences.

-For inquiries, contact Luis Nobrega or Alexandra Drake.
+For inquiries, contact Luis Nobrega.

 500 West 185th Street